DoorDash unveils Dot, autonomous delivery robot for local commerce

 "With more than 10 billion deliveries under our belt, we've learned what works, what doesn't, and what scales," said Ashu Rege, VP and Head of Autonomy at DoorDash Labs.
 "Making autonomous technology work for delivery requires reimagining it from the ground up."

 This is exciting stuff to see hitting the streets.
 Autonomous delivery robots are finally moving from pilot programs to real commercial deployment.
 DoorDash isn't the only one betting on this—they also partnered with Serve Robotics to add proven sidewalk robots alongside their in-house Dot.
+And now they're adding Waymo for full-size autonomous deliveries.

 Source: DoorDash